 Our Admissionado editors have read a LOT of essays.
 Probably more than many of the people sitting in the admissions offices of those schools you dream about.
 And in their tenure on the team, they’ve seen it all: the gripping, the boring, the 2000-words-when-the-word-limit-is-250, the 250-words-when-the-limit-is-2000, and more.

-So, yeah, they know their stuff – what works, how to make something work and what wouldn’t work at any b-school anywhere on the planet.
+So, yeah, our MBA admissions consultants know their stuff – what works, how to make something work and what wouldn’t work at any b-school anywhere on the planet.
 And now that they’ve been through the wringer of round 2, they’re putting away their red pens for the moment and sharing with us the most common and avoidable essay writing mistakes they witnessed over and over (and over) again this year.
 Mistakes that, should you want to get the adcom’s attention (in a good way), you should do anything and everything to avoid.

 Applying in Round 3?
 Next year?